 Coadministration of Ibrutinib with Substrates of Transporters

-In vitro studies indicated that ibrutinib is not a substrate of p-glycoprotein (P-gp).
-Systemic ibrutinib is unlikely to be an inhibitor of P-gp at clinical doses ([I]1/Ki < 0.1).
-However, it may have an effect on P-gp substrates in the GI tract due to higher local concentrations after an oral dose.
-Co-administration of oral narrow therapeutic index P-gp substrates (e.g., digoxin) with IMBRUVICA may increase their blood concentration.
+In vitro studies indicated that ibrutinib is not a substrate of P-gp (p-glycoprotein) or BCRP (breast cancer resistance protein) transporters but is an in vitro inhibitor of P-gp and BCRP.
+Systemic ibrutinib is unlikely to be an inhibitor of P-gp at clinical doses ([I]1/Ki < 0.1) but may inhibit BCRP.
+Ibrutinib may have an effect on P-gp or BCRP substrates in the GI tract due to higher local concentrations after an oral dose.
+Co-administration of oral narrow therapeutic index P-gp or BCRP substrates (e.g., digoxin, methotrexate) with IMBRUVICA may increase their blood concentration.

 Mantle Cell Lymphoma